will-clarke/.dotfiles/README.md

 The aim is these should work both on MacOS & Linux.

 I try to keep my tools simple.
-At the moment I use Doom emacs, tmux, some shell utilities.
+At the moment I like Doom emacs, the fish shell & tmux.
+On Linux I like Arch & Sway as a window manager.

 ## Installation

 Grab a copy of [[http://www.gnu.org/software/stow/][GNU Stow]] One of these should work:

-- ~sudo apt-get install git stow~
+- `sudo apt-get install git stow`
-- ~sudo pacman -S git stow~
+- `sudo pacman -S git stow`
-- ~brew install stow~
+- `brew install stow`

 Then